-This tutorial will introduce the FlatRedBall engine, and Glue – a program which helps with the creation and organization of game projects.
-We’ll be exploring Glue’s features by creating a game called Beefball – a multiplayer competitive game similar to air hockey.
+This tutorial is an introduction to making games with FlatRedBall.
+It covers using the FlatRedBall Editor and writing code in C#.
+The FlatRedBall Editor is a program which helps with the creation and organization of game projects.
+We’ll be exploring its features by creating a game called Beefball – a multiplayer competitive game similar to air hockey.

 Creating a new project